 - Doxycycline is preferred over azithromycin as clinical data are lacking for azithromycin.

 Contact tracing for LGV should be initiated.
-All asymptomatic sexual partners of men with LGV should be screened for LGV (see above) and offered treatment with azithromycin 1 gram at the initial visit.
+All asymptomatic sexual partners of men with LGV should be screened for LGV (see above) and offered treatment with Doxycycline 100mg orally twice daily for 21 days.

 LGV is notifiable to the Victorian Health Department by doctors and laboratories and a notification form should be completed.